TadeSF/smh-concert-slides/README.md

     - `clicks` – the number of movements plus one (this is for highlighting the movements in the correct order.
 If you dont want this option, just set it to 0 or leave it out)
 - `song` – the same as piece, but with space for lyrics.
 Coming soon!
 - `logo` – the logo of the festival

+You can find an [example file](./pages/example.md) in the pages directory.

 ### Activate a concert
 Activate a concert by changing the path inside [slides.md](./slides.md) to see the changes.